eberban/eberban/books/refgram/src/dictionary_conventions.md

 ### Definition

 The definition of each word is written in Eberban.
-In a definition, the same letter used in multiple places means the arguments share the same type.
+Defenitions either have an argument list or re-export the places of the left-most predicate in the chain.

 ## Set arguments